dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/part_seven.rst

 Pipeline Execution
 ------------------

-So far we've been driving execution of pipelines from python APIs.
-Now it is time to instead drive these from the command line.

 Similar to the the part six tutorial, we are going to create a pipeline, a repository, and a yaml file so that the CLI tool can know about the repository.